SAP/luigi/docs/README.md

 ## Examples

-Follow the Luigi [application examples](../core/examples/README.md) for an in-depth look at Luigi capabilities.
+Check the Luigi [application examples](../core/examples/README.md) for an in-depth look at Luigi capabilities.

 ## Development